MAI-Medicine-for-AI/DSA/classification/index.md

 Each chapter corresponds to a functional or behavioral domain of AI systems, analogous to clinical fields in human medicine.

+---

+## Chapters & Disorders in AICD-1

+Below is a full list of disorders classified under each chapter.

 <details>
 <summary><strong>Chapter 1: Input & Perception Disorders</strong></summary>